nipy/nibabel/doc/source/dicom/dicom_intro.rst

 An IOD that contains attributes from more than one object in the DICOM Real World is a *Composite IOD*.
 PS 3.3 again:

-    3.8.2 Composite IOD: an Information Object Definition which represents parts of several entities in the DICOM Application Model.
+.. admonition:: 3.8.2 Composite IOD:

+    an Information Object Definition which represents parts of several entities in the DICOM Application Model.
 Such an IOD includes Attributes which are not inherent in the Real-World Object that the IOD represents but rather are inherent in related Real-World Objects